 - Place a saucepan over medium heat, add semolina, vermicelli, water and smashed cardamom to the pan.

 - Cook the semolina in water for a few minutes, keep stirring as the mixture will thicken.

 - Add the milk, salt and sugar, combine well and let the milk come to a slight boil, keep stirring.

 - Add coconut milk, keep stirring and let cook for a couple of minutes.

 - Remove the pan from the heat, keep covered.

 - Heat a frying pan over medium heat, add ghee.

 - Add shallots, raisins and almonds or cashew nuts to it, saute till shallots turn light golden in color.

-- Pour this seasoning into the prepared semolina drink or kanji.
+- Pour this seasoning into the prepared semolina milk mixture.

 - Keep covered for a few minutes.